How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 Baoen Temple is the city’s oldest Buddhist temple.
 I highly recommend visiting one in every town in China.

-The temple grounds perfectly embody Suzhou’s garden style, surrounded by trees, a classical garden, a serene lake, and rockeries that fit in with the water town’s enchanting vibe.
+The temple grounds perfectly embody Suzhou’s garden style, with trees, a classical garden, a serene lake, and rockeries that fit the water town’s enchanting vibe.

 And here’s a fun local legend: if you walk around the temple complex three times in a clockwise direction, you’ll be blessed with good luck.
 So make sure to give it a try!